Sharon E. Goldsmith, Esq.

 443-703-3051 | aspeedie [at] probonomd.org

 Annie Brinkmann Speedie joined PBRC in 2011 and serves as the Deputy Director.
 Annie supervises PBRC’s Pro Bono Projects in the areas of home preservation, consumer protection, tenant advocacy and immigrant assistance, and she oversees PBRC’s extensive volunteer attorney recruitment and support activities.
-She also manages the Litigation Fund, contributes to PBRC’s grant proposals and reporting requirements, researches policy, and provides support to the Pro Bono Coordinating Council, and offers technical assistance to other legal services programs.
+She also manages the Litigation Fund, contributes to PBRC’s grant proposals and reporting requirements, provides support to the Pro Bono Coordinating Council, and offers technical assistance to other legal services programs.

 Sydney Dunning, Esq.